floppydisk525/MvvmLight_Frame_DesignTime/README.md

 ![alt text][DesignTimePageImageWORKS]![alt text][RunTimeDoesNOTWorkTRIAL]

-Therefore, to achieve a workable solution, the Source="{Binding FrameUri}" was added and the solution works.
+To achieve a workable solution, the Source="{Binding FrameUri}" was added and the solution works.
 But is there a better way?
-Note - when the Source="{Binding FrameUri}" was added, the navigation bar showed up - strange - something going here...
+When the Source="{Binding FrameUri}" was added, the navigation bar showed up - strange - something going here...

 ![alt text][DesignTimePageImageWorksNAVButtons]